-- Combine ½ cup mayonnaise, basil, parsley, green onions, 2-3 peeled cloves of garlic, ½ tsp lemon zest, 1 tsp lemon juice, salt to taste and ½ tsp freshly cracked black pepper to the blender and blend until smooth.
+- Combine ½ cup mayonnaise, basil, parsley, green onions, 2-3 peeled cloves of garlic, ½ teaspoon lemon zest, 1 teaspoon lemon juice, salt to taste and ½ teaspoon freshly cracked black pepper to the blender and blend until smooth.

 - Serve immediately or refrigerate in an airtight container for up to 5 days.